MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 Quantum circuit diagrams are a visual representation of quantum operations.
 They show the flow of qubits through the quantum program, including the gates and measurements applied to them.

-In this article, you'll learn how to visually represent quantum algorithms with quantum circuit diagrams using Visual Studio Code, Python, and Jupyter Notebooks.
+In this article, you'll learn how to visually represent quantum algorithms with quantum circuit diagrams using Visual Studio Code, and Jupyter Notebooks.

 For more information about quantum circuit diagram conventions, see [Quantum circuits conventions](xref:microsoft.quantum.concepts.circuits).